 4. Set reminders.

-Numerous studies have shown that the average human being can hold only up to 7 things in his short-term memory.
+Numerous studies have shown that the average human being can hold only up to 7 things in their short-term memory.

 That means…Nobody has a perfect memory and most of us will forget to make *that* call or complete *that* task when we have other things and distractions going on in our lives.